top of page

 SHOP INDIE

 Welcome to our new Shop Indie section, a space to highlight your favorite independent bookstores!
 We welcome articles about bookstores from all over the world.
-If you would like to profile a bookstore please contact us at: hello@moonlitbooks.org
+If you would like to profile a bookstore please complete our INDIE BOOKSTORE REVIEW FORM.

 Shakespeare and Company